bmolnar91/workbook/module_oop.md

 WIP

 Attributes provide a powerful method of associating **_metadata_**, or _declarative information_, with code (assemblies, types, methods, properties, and so forth).
-After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called _reflection_.
+After an attribute is associated with a program entity, the **attribute can be queried at run time** by using a technique called **reflection**.

 Attributes have the following properties:

-- Attributes add metadata to your program.
+- Attributes add **metadata** to your program.
 Metadata is information about the types defined in a program.
 All .NET assemblies contain a specified set of metadata that describes the types and type members defined in the assembly.
-- You can apply one or more attributes to entire assemblies, modules, or smaller program elements such as classes and properties.
+- You can **apply one or more attributes** to entire **assemblies**, **modules**, or smaller program elements such as **classes** and properties.
-- Attributes can accept arguments in the same way as methods and properties.
+- Attributes **can accept arguments** in the same way as methods and properties.
-- Your program can examine its own metadata or the metadata in other programs by using reflection.
+- Your program can examine its own metadata or the metadata in other programs by using **reflection**.

 Attributes can be placed on most any declaration, though a specific attribute might restrict the types of declarations on which it is valid.
 In C#, you specify an attribute by placing the name of the attribute enclosed in square brackets ([]) above the declaration of the entity to which it applies.